 We are currently proceeding with plans to explore our mineral properties on the basis of estimated exploration costs.
-If our exploration costs are greater than anticipated, then we will have fewer capital resources for other expenses.
+If our exploration costs are greater than anticipated, then we will have fewer capital resources for other expenses and losses could increase.
 Factors that could cause exploration costs to increase include adverse weather conditions, difficult terrain, increased government regulation and shortages of qualified personnel.

-Assuming no adverse developments outside of the ordinary course of business, our exploration budget following the completion of the spin-off will be approximately \$1 million for the next twelve months.
+Assuming no adverse developments outside of the ordinary course of business, our exploration budget will be approximately \$4.5 million for the next twelve months.
 Exploration will be funded by our available cash reserves and future issuances of common stock, warrants or units.
-Our drilling program may vary significantly from what we have budgeted depending upon drilling results.
+Our exploration program may vary significantly from what we have budgeted depending upon the results we achieve.
 Even if we identify mineral reserves which have the potential to be commercially developed, we will not generate revenues until such time as we undertake mining operations.
 Mining operations will involve a significant capital infusion.
 Mining costs are speculative and dependent on a number of factors including mining depth, terrain and necessary equipment.
-We do not believe that we will have sufficient funds to implement mining operations without a joint venture partner, of which there can be no assurance.
+We do not believe that we will have sufficient funds to implement mining operations without additional capital raises of debt and or equity or without a joint venture partner, of which there can be no assurance.

-Our continuing reclamation obligations at the Sleeper Gold Project could require significant additional expenditures.
+Our continuing reclamation obligations at our properties could require significant additional expenditures.

 We are responsible for the reclamation obligations related to disturbances located on all of our properties, including the Sleeper Gold Project.
 We have posted a bond in the amount of the estimated reclamation obligation at the Sleeper Gold Project.
 Every three years, we are required to submit a mine closure plan to the BLM for the Sleeper Gold Project.
-Based on a review by the BLM of our mine closure that PGSC submitted in June 2013, the BLM determined that our existing bond was sufficient.
+Based on a review by the BLM of our mine closure that PGSC submitted in June 2016, the BLM determined that our existing bond was sufficient.
 There is a risk that any cash bond, even if increased based on the analysis and work performed to update the reclamation obligations, could be inadequate to cover the actual costs of reclamation when carried out.
 The satisfaction of bonding requirements and continuing reclamation obligations will require a significant amount of capital.
 There is a risk that we will be unable to fund these additional bonding requirements, and further, that the regulatory authorities may increase reclamation and bonding requirements to such a degree that it would not be commercially reasonable to continue exploration activities, which may adversely affect our results of operations, financial performance and cash flows.